DanisHack/InterviewPrep/ElementsofProgrammingInterview/DynamicProgramming.md

 binomialCoefficient(5, 2);
 ```
-Search for for the sequence in a 2D array:
+Search for the sequence in a 2D array:
 ```javascript
 const arr = [
     [1, 2, 3],